Chapter 15.05

 “City” or “the City” shall mean the City of Mountlake Terrace.

-“City Engineer” shall mean the Director of Engineering Services for the City of Mountlake Terrace or the designee of said director.
+“City Engineer” shall mean the Engineering Services Director for the City of Mountlake Terrace or the designee of said director.

 “City Manager” shall mean the City Manager of the City of Mountlake Terrace or the designee of said manager.

-“Community Development Director” shall mean the Planning and Development Director for the City of Mountlake Terrace or the designee of said director.
+“Community Development Director” shall mean the Community and Economic Development Director for the City of Mountlake Terrace or the designee of said director.

 “MTMC” shall mean the municipal code of Mountlake Terrace.